UA-SRC-data/data_loaders/README.md

  * Add file to readme in each raw folder.
 Must include the link to the data source and any manipulations that were done after download (e.g., covert from Excel file to CSV)
  * Include a data dictionary defining variables if needed
 2. Preprocess data
- * make data “tidy” by converting to CSV, with single header row
+ * make data “tidy” by converting to CSV, with single table per sheet, single header row.
+ * Each datasets is processed separately using the to_scrutinizer.py script in the corresponding directory of this repo.
  * standardize column headers, map to ontology templates.
-Output is a CSV file.
+Output is a CSV file labeld "scrutinizer.csv".
 Store on CyVerse under ‘pre-processed’
-3. Single data loader to put into relational MySQL DB (Central Scrutinizer)
+3. Load data into relational MySQL DB (Central Scrutinizer)
  * This acts as a validation step and allows us to do quick viz before processing.
  * See Central Scrutinizer: https://github.com/UA-SRC-data/data_loaders
 4. From scrutinizer, push data to Mongo DB